Viscosity: Newtonian and non-Newtonian fluids

 Trouton's ratio is the ratio of extensional viscosity to shear viscosity.
 For a Newtonian fluid, the Trouton ratio is 3.
 Shear-thinning liquids are very commonly, but misleadingly, described as thixotropic.

-Even for a Newtonian fluid, the viscosity usually depends on its composition and temperature.
+Viscosity may also depend on the fluid's physical state (temperature and pressure) and other, external, factors.
 For gases and other compressible fluids, it depends on temperature and varies very slowly with pressure.
 The viscosity of some fluids may depend on other factors.
 A magnetorheological fluid, for example, becomes thicker when subjected to a magnetic field, possibly to the point of behaving like a solid.

 In solids

 The viscous forces that arise during fluid flow are distinct from the elastic forces that occur in a solid in response to shear, compression, or extension stresses.
 While in the latter the stress is proportional to the amount of shear deformation, in a fluid it is proportional to the rate of deformation over time.
-For this reason, Maxwell used the term fugitive elasticity for fluid viscosity.
+For this reason, James Clerk Maxwell used the term fugitive elasticity for fluid viscosity.

 However, many liquids (including water) will briefly react like elastic solids when subjected to sudden stress.
 Conversely, many "solids" (even granite) will flow like liquids, albeit very slowly, even under arbitrarily small stress.
 Such materials are best described as viscoelastic—that is, possessing both elasticity (reaction to deformation) and viscosity (reaction to rate of deformation).

 Viscoelastic solids may exhibit both shear viscosity and bulk viscosity.
 The extensional viscosity is a linear combination of the shear and bulk viscosities that describes the reaction of a solid elastic material to elongation.
 It is widely used for characterizing polymers.

 In geology, earth materials that exhibit viscous deformation at least three orders of magnitude greater than their elastic deformation are sometimes called rheids.